Apple

 • Tap Select, followed by Delete All.

-After a cleanup like this, your library will be a few gigabytes smaller and much easier to navigate.
+After a cleanup like this, your Library will be a few gigabytes smaller and much easier to navigate.

 Step 2: Delete your browser’s cache.